rust-lang/www.rust-lang.org/TRANSLATIONS.md

 Note: this section is minimal due to the final translation service being setup.

 Translations are done via keys: for example, a key name `rust-claim` in the website source will expand to "A language empowering everyone..." in the English translation.
-Additional translations
+Additional translations will override this key with their own phrase.

 Each translation must be reviewed by a second member of the team for quality control.